Infinite-dimensional stochastic differential equations for Coulomb random point fields: Setup and main theorems

+The proofs of the strong hyperuniform estimates for the above-mentioned examples rely on techniques specific to determinantal RPFs, and, except in the Ginibre case, do not extend to general Coulomb RPFs, which necessitates a new approach.

+\textbf{Logarithmic derivatives of Coulomb RPFs.} Until now, the logarithmic derivatives of Coulomb RPFs have been computed only in the case of the two-dimensional Coulomb RPF at inverse temperature $ \beta = 2 $, namely the Ginibre RPF \cite{o.isde}.

+In contrast, we present here a new, remarkably simple and transparent method that yields uniform estimates for the logarithmic derivative of $ \muN $ \eqref{:1Zf} and for its conditional analogue \eqref{:1Zg}, valid simultaneously for all spatial dimensions $ d \ge 2 $ and all inverse temperatures $ \beta > 0 $.

+The key insight is to exploit a certain harmonicity property of the interaction potential, which permits effective control over the infinite-dimensional interactions.
+Our approach is robust, conceptually clear, and provides a versatile tool for analyzing the stochastic dynamics of $ d $-dimensional Coulomb RPFs, thereby overcoming the limitations of all previously known methods.

-In this work we introduce a robust method for estimating the logarithmic derivatives of $ \muN $ (\lref{l:22}) and refine it for conditional probabilities $ \muRyyN $ (\lref{l:32}), exploiting a form of harmonicity in the interaction potential.
-As a central result, we obtain the uniform bound
+\textbf{Annealed and quenched estimates for the logarithmic derivative. } We introduce a robust method for estimating the logarithmic derivative of $ \muN $ and refine it to conditional probabilities $ \muRyyN $, exploiting a form of harmonicity of the interaction potential.